Xilinx/ROCm-air-platforms/README.md

 ## Getting Started

 1. **Install the ROCm release:** Follow the following steps to install ROCm and our experimental converged ROCm runtime:

     1. Follow the instructions provided to [install a global version of ROCM 5.6](https://rocm.docs.amd.com/en/docs-5.6.0/deploy/linux/os-native/install.html).
+We will then install local copies of ROCt and our experimental ROCr which utilize this global install.
 We assume that ROCm is installed in `/opt/rocm`.
 If it is not, user provided arguments can be applied to the following scripts to point to the correct location.
     2. Locally install ROCt 5.6.
 We provide a script to clone the repository from GitHub and install the library.
 Simply run `./utils/clone-build-roct.sh`.
-  3. Locally install our experimental converged ROCm runtime (ROCr).
+    3. Locally install our [experimental converged ROCm runtime (ROCr) 5.6](https://github.com/RadeonOpenCompute/ROCR-Runtime/tree/experimental/rocm-5.6.x-air).
 We provide a script to clone the repository from GitHub and install the library.
 Simply run `./utils/clone-build-rocr.sh`
-  4. Now, set the environment variable `${ROCM_ROOT}` to the `rocm` directory.
-This will setup CMake to be able to compile the provided examples using our experimental ROCm runtime.
+    4. Now, set the environment variable `${ROCM_ROOT}` to `./rocm`.
+This environment variable is used to point to the local ROCr runtime install when compiling our provided examples.

-Refer to the experimental [rocm-5.6.x-air branch](https://github.com/RadeonOpenCompute/ROCR-Runtime/tree/experimental/rocm-5.6.x-air) instructions on how to install our experimental ROCm release.
-The build instructions for ROCr are found in the ROCr-Runtime/src/ directory's README.

 2. **Configure the board:** Refer to the [platform documentation](platform/vck5000) on how to load the platform on the VCK5000.